WHAT DOES AN INSURANCE ADJUSTER DO?

 MAKE INFORMED DECISIONS

-After an accident, you may be injured, need healthcare, suffer pain, and lose wages.
+After an accident, you may be injured, need healthcare, suffer pain and lost wages.
 Despite these unexpected and unwanted problems, the insurance company will usually start working on your claim soon after the accident.
 If you decide to do nothing or act and make an uninformed decision, you could hurt your chances for a full and fair recovery.

 Many injury victims don’t recognize that an insurance adjuster works for the insurance company and its clients.
 The insurance adjuster will protect the insurance company’s best interests, not give you legal advice or protect you.
 They want to limit payments while resolving cases as quickly as possible.